IT'S ALL RELATIVE -- RELATED PARTY ISSUES

 Sale of the relinquished property to a related party: With some caveats, selling your relinquished property to a related party is A-OK.
 The major caveat is that both you and the related party must agree to hold the properties you acquire for a minimum of two years following the exchange.
 If you are confident that the related party you sell to will hold the property for those two years, and you are confident that you will hold the property you acquire from a non-related party for the same two years, then it is clear that this transaction is okay with the IRS.

 Purchase of the replacement property from a related party: In most cases, you are not able to acquire your replacement property from a related party without running afoul of the IRS and facing the resulting tax liabilities.
 The primary exception to this ruling (which was set out in Rev. Proc.
 2002-83) is if the related party is also doing a 1031 exchange.
-The other exception is if you can establish to the satisfaction of the IRS that the transaction did not result in a basis swap, which would be quite difficult to do except in the most unusual of circumstances.
+Another exception is if you own a fractional interest in a property and you acquire a greater percentage of that property from a related party as replacement property in your exchange.
+The last exception is if you can establish to the satisfaction of the IRS that tax avoidance was not the purpose of the transfer of the property, which would be quite difficult to do except in the most unusual of circumstances.

 To conclude, be aware that exchange transactions that involve related parties must be well thought out and structured properly to withstand the scrutiny of the IRS.
 Please contact us early in the process if you are contemplating such an exchange so we can work together to create a solid platform for you.